Frequently Asked Questions

 Where can I pay for my citations?

-Any payments, including cash payments, may be made at the MTSU Business Office located in the Cope Administration Building during regular business hours.
+Any payments, including cash payments, may be made at the MTSU Bursar's Office located in the Student Services and Admissions Center during regular business hours.

 Students can also make a payment via pipeline.
 Logon to your Pipeline account and go to Raidernet.
 Under Raidernet go to Student Tab and Student Account.
 You will want to pay current term account.